 - Inconsistent and/or incorrect use of terms and conditions, impacting the ability to track and manage exposure effectively;

-- Failure to leverage volume rebates or negotiated terms, increasing total cost of ownership;
+- Failure to leverage volume rebates or negotiated terms, the increasing total cost of ownership;

 - Lack of necessary internal review or approvals;